Premiere Pod Sand Camping

 No. These are dry camping sites located on the sand.
 You will need to bring in your own water.
 We recommend filling your tanks in Reedsport at the marina before heading south to Coos Bay.
 Gray/Blackwater is not permitted to be dumped in the sand.
 If you need your tanks serviced or filled during the event please call Roto-Rooter at (541) 290-0775.
 They will be camped on the sand and would be happy to service your trailer for a small fee.

 Campfires are allowed on the sand.
-Participants are asked to dig a hole for the fire and fill it in at the end of the event.
-We asked participants not to throw cans and garbage in the campfire and remove any unused firewood.
-Help us leave the dunes cleaner than we found them!
+Participants are asked to dig a hole for the fire and REMOVE any non-burnt firewood before filling it in at the end of the event.
+We asked participants not to throw cans and garbage in any campfires.
+Any unused firewood remaining at the end of the event must be taken with you when you leave.
+Please help us leave the dunes better than we found them!

 Areas 14 will have access to a 20-yard dumpster located in the southeast corner of the Horsfall day use lot during the event.
 We ask that all participants help keep the dunes clean by using this dumpster during the event.